Mecha-Karen/acord/docs/source/events.rst

 on_heartbeat
 ~~~~~~~~~~~~
-Called when the client has sent a heartbeat and has recieved a successful response.
+Called when the client has sent a heartbeat and has received a successful response.

 on_resume
 ~~~~~~~~~